 - Subverted in an episode from How I Met Your Mother when Robin, having just used her "truth voice" to Lily about wanting to get back with Barney, gets pulled into a dance with him to "show these people in Cleveland how it's done."
 When the ending has them so close they're almost kissing, they are interrupted by a phone call from Barney's ex, Nora, who he had tried calling.
 She feeds him lines to say that are really how she is feeling which, unfortunately, brings Barney and Nora back together.

 - Possibly in Frasier in the episode where Niles dances with Daphne.
 Subverted in that he's already in love with her and she thinks they're just putting on a show to make the other guests stop pitying Niles but he does refer back to it as a significant moment for them in later episodes.

-- The song "I Saw Her Standing There" by The Beatles is this trope in distilled form, combining the related tropes High School Dance, Holding Hands and Love at First Sight.
+- The song "I Saw Her Standing There" by The Beatles combines this trope with the related tropes High-School Dance, Holding Hands, and Love at First Sight.

 - Romeo and Juliet first meet at the Capulet's party, so some adaptations have them dance before they first speak to one another.

 - West Side Story during the dance at the gym.
 Tony and Maria see each other for the first time and dance.
 It's a cha-cha, not a waltz, but it fits.

 - Sweeney Todd: The Demon Barber of Fleet Street has an interesting variation.
 Mrs. Lovett is interested in Sweeney for the entire first half, but he's totally oblivious.
 Then come "A Little Priest", he notices her in a different light and they waltz.
 The catch?
 This sudden romantic interest is due to her...unsual idea of how to dispose of the body of the man he just killed.